Lucky Ward

-Lucky Ward (born November 1, 1964) is an African-American man and suspected serial killer who was convicted of strangling two people in September 2010 in Houston, Texas, while he was homeless.
-He was accused of committing four other homicides, one dating back to 1985, none of which were ever prosecuted.
-He was convicted and sentenced to death on one count of capital murder based on the theory that two different individuals, a Hispanic transgender woman named Carlos "Gypsy" Rodriguez and an African-American woman named Reita Long, were killed as part of the "same scheme or course of conduct."
+Lucky Ward (born November 1, 1964) is an African-American suspected serial killer, who was convicted of strangling two people in September 2010 in Houston, Texas.
+He was accused of four other homicides, one dating back to 1985, none of which were ever prosecuted.
+He was convicted and sentenced to death on one count of capital murder based on the theory that two different individuals, Gypsy Rodriguez and Reita Long, were killed as part of the "same scheme or course of conduct."
 This conviction was obtained after a 10-year delay in his trial.
-Since his arrest in 2010, he has consistently denied any knowledge of Rodriguez's death whereas he admitted responsibility for Long's death once he learned of her death, although he denied an intent to kill her.
-He has been on Texas's death row and is currently appealing his conviction and sentence.
+Since his arrest in 2010, he has consistently denied any knowledge of Rodriguez's death, but has admitted responsibility for Long's death, although he denied an intent to kill her.

+He is on Texas's death row and is appealing his conviction and sentence.

 Early life and crimes

 Lucky Ward was born on November 1, 1964, in Brazoria County, Texas.
 He grew up in an unstable home, where he was physically and mentally abused.
 His mother gave him to her brother, who was known to sexually abuse children, when Lucky was a baby; his uncle raised him until he was about seven.
 He later spent some time with his violent father who once dragged him behind a car to which he was chained.
 These experiences affected his mental health and led him to be diagnosed with schizoaffective disorder and bipolar disorder.
 At age 14, he sexually assaulted an 83-year-old woman in Brazoria County.
 He was arrested and confessed the same day.

 After spending two years in juvenile prison, he was released at age 16 and sent back to his abusive family despite a recommendation that he not be returned to his mother.
 Soon thereafter, he was accused of assault, tried as an adult, and sent to adult prison at age 16.
 He was released from prison briefly in 1985.
 After being sent back to prison in 1985, he was in the custody of the Texas prison system until 2006.
 Upon being released, Ward became homeless and addicted to drugs.

 From 2006 until his arrest for the capital crime in November 2010, he was repeatedly arrested and served time in the Harris County jail for a variety of crimes, including soliciting prostitutes; possession and distribution of controlled substances; resisting arrest; theft; failure to identify himself to law enforcement and criminal mischief.
 He was housed in the section of the jail used for people with mental illness and given psychotropic medications.
 He was written up for numerous infractions and accused of assaulting another inmate.
 He showed jail staff how he had been able to unlock his cell; an educational video was made of him demonstrating the process.
 But he never attempted an escape.